I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols2-getfieldoffset.md

 <p> </p>

 ## -remarks
 <p>An example of a dot-separated path for the <i>Field</i> parameter is as follows.
 Suppose the MyStruct structure contains a field <b>MyField</b> of type MySubStruct, and the MySubStruct structure contains the field <b>MySubField</b>.
 Then the location of this field relative to the location of MyStruct structure can be found by setting the <i>Field</i> parameter to "MyField.MySubField".</p>

 <p>For more information about types, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558931">Types</a>.</p>

-<p>An example of a dot-separated path for the <i>Field</i> parameter is as follows.
-Suppose the MyStruct structure contains a field <b>MyField</b> of type MySubStruct, and the MySubStruct structure contains the field <b>MySubField</b>.
-Then the location of this field relative to the location of MyStruct structure can be found by setting the <i>Field</i> parameter to "MyField.MySubField".</p>

-<p>For more information about types, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558931">Types</a>.</p>